ChristopherBarrington/seuratvis/README.md

 # seuratvis

-visualise data contained in a Seurat object
+Visualise data contained in a Seurat object

 This package is very early stages and under development.
 Bug reports and feature suggestions are welcome!

 # install package

-either install the package or clone a version for development
+Either install the package or clone a version for development

 ## install the package